STAFF

 Kris Clarke

-Case Worker / Addiction Counsellor, ATCO Veterans Village, Edmonton
+Case Worker / Addiction Counsellor, Edmonton

 Kris’s background is centred in the addictions field.
 Kris graduated with honours with a Community Service and Addiction Diploma and has gone on to earn her CACII from The Canadian Council of Professional Certification.
 Kris brings a very trauma-informed and client-centered approach which stems from her vast work experience.
 Previously, Kris worked at an addiction recovery house, a supportive sober living facility, as well as an all-gendered domestic violence shelter.
 Kris has endeavoured to continue to expand her counselling techniques and build on her knowledge to best suite her clients.